-Capability Description Use Case Specific Guidance Domain Name Sinkholing Domain name sinkholing protections are a form of droplisting that protects clients from accessing malicious domains by responding to DNS queries for those domains.
+Capability Description Use Case Specific Guidance Domain Name Sinkholing Domain name sinkholing protections are a form of denylisting that protects clients from accessing malicious domains by responding to DNS queries for those domains.
 If DNS sinkholing is not deployed, other mechanisms (e.g., intrusion detection and prevention system, web application firewalls (WAFs), etc.) should be utilized to ensure that agency users are protected from accessing malicious domains.
 Domain Name Verification for Agency Clients Domain name verification protections ensure that domain name lookups from agency clients, whether for internal or external domains, are validated according to DNSSEC.
 No specific guidance for this capability.
-EINSTEIN 3 Accelerated Domain Name Protections EINSTEIN 3 Accelerated ( $E^{3}A$ ) is an intrusion prevention capability offered by NCPS, provided by CISA, that includes a DNS sinkholing security service.
-If NCPS $E^{3}A$ protections need to be augmented or bypassed, the agency should work with CISA to ensure the preservation of commensurate protections and telemetry.
+Domain Name Monitoring Domain name monitoring allows agencies to discover the creation of or changes to agency domains.
+Agencies may need to update their enterprise domain name monitoring solution to integrate monitoring for branch office domains.
+CISA's Protective DNS Service CISA's Protective DNS Service is a shared service offering that provides domain name sinkholing protections.
+If Protective DNS protections need to be augmented or bypassed, the agency should work with CISA 9 to ensure the preservation of commensurate protections and telemetry.

-Domain Name System PEP Security Capabilities
+Table 8: Domain Name System PEP Security Capabilities